 Christmas in New York instantly conjures up images of Freezing Arctic chills.
 And New York can Indeed be very cold around Christmas.
 So any trip you need to be prepared for this.
 Shivering and cowering from the cold will not lead to a happy experience.
 The good news is December really isn’t quite a Baltic as people imagine.

-January and February the temperatures Plummet and the bitter winds really do freeze the city but in Early December, these conditions haven’t normally arrived yet.
-We find a few layers and a good coat with hat and gloves, is all that’s needed especially if you are doing a lot of walking.
+In January and February, the temperatures Plummet and the bitter winds really do freeze the city but in early December, these conditions haven’t normally arrived yet.
+We find a few layers and a good coat with a hat and gloves, is all that’s needed especially if you are doing a lot of walking.
 Storming around seeing the sights and hitting the shops, for the most part, leaves you hot and sweaty instead of cold.

 Rockefeller Center Christmas Tree.